Top Real Estate Agents in Burt, New York

 Burt Real Estate Market Intelligence

 Burt is a community in New York, primarily associated with the ZIP code 14028.
-The local housing market is characterized by a strong emphasis on homeownership, with a rate of 92.2%, leaving a renter-occupied rate of just 7.8%.
-The median home value is $150,600, and the typical home offers a substantial average size of 1,525 square feet.
-For the rental segment, the median gross rent is $984 per month.
-The area's median household income is $68,725, which provides context for the local affordability metrics.
-Data indicates there were no recorded mortgage originations for HMDA-reportable loans, including conventional, FHA, and VA loans, in the most recent reporting period.
-This snapshot focuses on the core residential characteristics of the community.
+The local housing market is characterized by a strong emphasis on homeownership, with a homeownership rate of 92.2% and a corresponding renter-occupied rate of just 7.8%.
+This indicates a stable, resident-owned community.
+The median home value is $150,600, and the average home size is a spacious 1,525 square feet, suggesting residents have access to relatively affordable, larger homes.
+The financial landscape for residents shows a median household income of $68,725, which supports the local housing costs.
+For the rental market, the median gross rent is $984 per month.
+Data on mortgage originations, including conventional, FHA, and VA loans, shows no recorded activity in the most recent period, which may indicate a quiet market for new home purchases or refinancing during that time frame.
 Top10Lists.us publishes verified neighborhood-level data for 1 neighborhoods in Burt.

 | Market Metric | Value |